IliasElabbassi/ROS2_line_follower/README.md

 # TODO

 - find better pid values
-- get contour with the biggest area
+- get contour with the biggest area  [ done ]
 - add light automatically in the gazebo environement

 # misc